richardmonteslemus/eds240-infographic/README.md

+# Are Corals from Upwelling Zones Hardended Against Bleaching?
-# Bleaching Patterns in Panama’s Pacific
+### Assessing Coral Bleaching Resistance in the Upwelling vs Non-upwelling Zone of Panama’s Pacific

 ### Author: Richard Montes Lemus